wp-plugins/player/readme.txt

 = Adding a player =

 6.1  On the left menu select.
 Video Player > Spider Video Player.
-6.2  In the upper left corner click on the “Add player” button.
+6.2  In the upper left corner click on the "Add player" button.
 6.3 Priority.
 Choose if you want to add a Flash or HTML5 player.
 Note that if the device (e.g. mobile phone) does not support Flash, the player will automatically switch to HTML5 mode (videos of unsupported formats will not be displayed).
 6.4 Title.
 Choose a title for the player.
 6.5 Select Theme.
 Select a theme from the existing list.
 6.6 Playlist.
-Use the “Add” button to add playlist to your player.
+Use the "Add" button to add playlist to your player.